 This parameter directly controls the MIDI modulation wheel (CC #1).
 The effect on the sound is program-dependent, but is usually a vibrato or similar.
+This can be customised via the Modulation menu.

 Transpose

 Transposes the incoming pitch CV, in semitones.
 Note that this is before the pitch is quantized into the chosen key/scale (if the quantizer is active).